Civic Accountability Reporter

 - Comfort with a job that will be demanding, fast-paced and constantly evolving.

-- Expert-level skills at developing and maintaining source networks on a beat.
+- High level of skills at developing and maintaining source networks on a beat.

-- Expert-level writing skills in multiple formats – short form, long form, narrative, hard news and features.
+- High level of writing skills in multiple formats – short form, long-form, narrative, hard news, and features.

-- Expert-level research skills in using digital research tools to find information.
+- High level of research skills in using digital research tools to find information.

-- Expert-level knowledge in use of social networks such as Facebook and Twitter, among others.
+- High level of knowledge in the use of social networks such as Facebook and Twitter, among others.

 - Ability to work collaboratively with colleagues in developing and executing long- and short-term projects.

-- Ability to evaluate, analyze and interpret complex documents, records, information and events, e.g., property records and court records, depending on assigned beat.
-Has extensive background in a wide variety of issues, beats and topics.
+- Has extensive background in a wide variety of issues, beats and topics.

-- Spot local, regional or national trends and find ways to make them relevant to Observer readers.
+- Spot local, regional or national trends and find ways to make them relevant to our readers.

 - Commitment to accurate, ethical journalism.